DannieBGoode/opensx70/_posts/2018/02/2018-02-02-aladdin-works.md

 That is needed because the Minipro programmer only supports the 28-pin DIP Atmegas328p, and my adapter was a TQFP "universal" pin-to-pin adapter.
 So I made a board to map the 32-pin Atmega to the 28-pin DIP Atmega.

-So finally I tested with Blink, and, after double-checking the FPC connector it loaded and worked!!
+As always I started by testing by uploading Blink, and, after double-checking the FPC connector it loaded and worked!!

 {% include video id="h3YENcGoehY" provider="youtube" class="full"%}